 Contact your nearest regional Fish & Game team

 The Didymo long-term management plan was established in 2007.
 In 2016 the plan was formally renamed to the Freshwater Biosecurity Partnership Programme incorporating all freshwater pests.

 The programme works to understand and manage regional and national pathways through which significant freshwater pests are spread.
 This is a partnership programme and is focused on building effective relationships, increasing knowledge about the issues, best practice for management, sharing expertise, and leading the Check, Clean, Dry campaign.

 Check, Clean, Dry

-The Check, Clean, Dry campaign encourages recreational water users to check, clean and dry their equipment (including items like wetsuits) and vehicles when moving between waterways to prevent accidental spread of weeds and pests.
+The Check, Clean, Dry campaign encourages recreational users of rivers and lakes to check, clean and dry their equipment (including items like wetsuits) and vehicles when moving between waterways to prevent accidental spread of weeds and pests.

 Who to contact